Kit Powers, MDCardiology

 - Adding 30 minutes of physical activity to your day

-If you have other health problems, such as high blood pressure, high cholesterol or diabetes, keep them under control with the proper medications and lifestyle adjustments.
+If you have other health problems, such as high blood pressure, high cholesterol or diabetes, keep them under control with the medications and lifestyle adjustments.